LearnOnDemandSystems/docs/tms/tms-administrators/notifications/create-an-automated-notification.md

 1. Open the **Courses** tab, Applies to all courses is selected by default, click the radio button beside **Specify courses**.
 1. Under Course Groups, click the **Add Course Group** link, this opens the Choose Course Group dialog.
 1. Input part of the **course group name**, click **Search**, and select the desired **course group**.
 1. Continue to search and select all the course groups needed, then click **OK**.
 The selections are added under the Course Groups heading.

+Please note: Notifications related to a class must have Enable Notifications checked to have them sent.
+This can be done on a class, in the Basic Information section select Show Advanced Settings and check the box for Enable Notifications.
+You can also add this as a default setting so that each class created has notifications enabled.
+To do this, edit to your Organization profile, open the Preferences tab and under Class Settings, check Enable Class Notifications.

 ### Additional Resources